tracel-ai/burn/burn-book/src/basic-workflow/inference.md

 Now that we have trained our model, the next natural step is to use it for inference.

-You need two things in order to load weights for a model: the model's weights and the model's config.
+You need two things in order to load weights for a model: the model's record and the model's config.
 Since parameters in Burn are lazy initialized, no allocation and GPU/CPU kernels are executed by the `ModelConfig::init` function.
 The weights are initialized when used for the first time, therefore you can safely use `config.init(device).load_record(record)` without any meaningful performance cost.
 Let's create a simple `infer` method in a new file `src/inference.rs` which we will use to load our trained model.

 ```rust , ignore
 pub fn infer<B: Backend>(artifact_dir: &str, device: B::Device, item: MnistItem) {